Configuration

 STAC Catalog on S3

-Setting stac_catalog_s3_root generates a two-file STAC hierarchy on S3 alongside
+stac_catalog_s3_root is required. deep-code writes a two-file STAC hierarchy to S3 alongside the data:

 s3://bucket/stac/your-collection/